morse-simulator/morse/doc/morse/dev/testing.rst

         suite = unittest.TestLoader().loadTestsFromTestCase(<Your test class>)
         sys.exit(not MorseTestRunner().run(suite).wasSuccessful())

-Thus, you can run your test by simply call it with the Python VM.
+Thus, you can run your test by simply calling it with the Python VM.